Learn how to create an easy-to-follow timeline using the office software you’re most familiar with.

-Professionals who need to collaborate on small to mid-sized projects can work with Google Docs to create a basic timeline online.
+Professionals who need to collaborate on small to mid-sized projects can work with Google Docs and Google Sheets to create a basic timeline online.
 The resulting graphic may need a bit of formatting to be easy to follow, but it can be accessed and edited from any device with an internet connection.
 Click the button below to see the exact steps of the process.

 Apple's Numbers allows Mac users to create a basic timeline right in the spreadsheet app by tweaking a Bubble chart.
 See a detailed Numbers timeline tutorial that explains all the steps involved in building and customizing the graphic to show key events or milestones more clearly.
 The guide also includes a downloadable timeline template for Mac.

 While Keynote comes equipped with a variety of eye-catching charts and graphs, it doesn't currently have a built-in timeline feature.
 However, professionals who wish to illustrate a series of milestones or events in their presentations can still create a timeline in Keynote by formatting one of the pre-designed charts available.
 Click the button below for a step-by-step guide.

 Primarily a word processor, Pages also comes with many of the graphic tools available in the other iWork applications.
 Therefore, Mac users who wish to include visual timelines in their documents can create them right inside Apple's word processor.
 This tutorial explains how to build a timeline in Pages and format it until it looks just right.
 It will also show you how to save time and effort with a free online timeline maker.